WORLD WATCH LIST

 What Does Open Doors Do To Help?

-Working through local partners, Open Doors strengthens persecuted believers in Myanmar through literature distribution, discipleship and leadership programmes, livelihood support, and youth, children, and family ministries.
+Working through local partners, Open Doors strengthens persecuted believers in Myanmar through literature distribution, discipleship and leadership programmes, livelihood support, and ministries for youth, children, and families.

 Explore The List